jacklaaa89/ExpressionParser/README.md

 When creating a new operator you can define 1 or all of the operation types based on what your operator will support.
 There are also some other expression types defined in the `Operator` class to make your life easier in defining operations.
 These are:

 - EXPRESSION_ALL - This matches all types of operation stated above.
-- EXPRESSION_MATRICES - This matches all operation where a Matrix is at the left of the operation.
+- EXPRESSION_MATRICES - This matches all operations where a Matrix is at the left of the expression.
-- EXPRESSION_VECTORS - This matches all operations where a Vector is at the left of the operation.
+- EXPRESSION_VECTORS - This matches all operations where a Vector is at the left of the expression.
-- EXPRESSION_SYMMETRIC - This matches operations where the type of the left and right are the same.
+- EXPRESSION_SYMMETRIC - This matches operations where the type of the left and right sides are the same.

+So, for example, to add a new operator which overrides the default implementation of the '+' (plus) operation we can